Help us understand our audience.

 • Improving reading outcomes: Sound Partners is an early literacy tutoring program for students in grades K-3.
 The program is associated with improved reading comprehension, reading fluency, and alphabetics.

 • Structured supplemental reading instruction: Sound Partners provides supplemental reading instruction, typically as part of a pull-out or after school tutoring program.
 The program is highly structured and designed to be delivered one-on-one by tutors, paraprofessionals, and teacher assistants with minimal educational training and experience.
+Sessions last 30 minutes and occur four or five days a week.

 • Scaffolding learning: The program covers multiple early literacy skills, including phoneme blending, decoding and encoding phonetically regular words, reading irregular high-frequency words, and more.
 Students apply these skills through storybook reading practice.
-The program is appropriate for K-2 students who are learning to read and for students in grades 2-3 who need more intensive reading intervention.
+The program is appropriate for K-1 students who are learning to read and for students in grades 2-3 who need more intensive reading intervention.

-Cost per Participant
+Cost

 Multiple studies with rigorous designs demonstrate that Sound Partners is a well-established program for improving reading achievement among K-3 students.